chartjs/Chart.js/docs/configuration/tooltip.md

     // lines of text that form the footer
     footer: string[],

-    // colors to render for each item in body[].
-This is the color of the squares in the tooltip
+    // style to render for each item in body[].
+This is the style of the squares in the tooltip
-    labelColors: Color[],
+    labelColors: TooltipLabelStyle[],
     labelTextColors: Color[],
+    labelPointStyles: { pointStyle: PointStyle; rotation: number }[],

     // 0 opacity is a hidden tooltip
     opacity: number,